LOST-STATS/lost-stats.github.io/Model_Estimation/Statistical_Inference/Nonstandard_Errors/bootstrap_se.md

 bootstrap, reps(200): reg mpg foreign length [pw=weight]
 ```

 `bootstrap`, however, can be used to estimate standard errors of more complex systems.
-This, however, require some programmin.
+This, however, require some programming.
 Below an example for bootstrapping marginal effects for `ivprobit`.

 ```Stata
 webuse laborsup, clear